seas-cs32/pset4/pset4.md

     frontier = QueueFrontier()
 ```

 Awesome.
 Now you need to implement the `class QueueFrontier`.
-Don't worry; it's not hard.
-It inherits all its methods and data attributes from `class StackFrontier` except one, which it overrides.
+Don't worry; you won't need to write much code.
+It's very similar to `class StackFrontier`.
+In fact, it can inherit all its methods and data attributes from `class StackFrontier` except one, which you should override.

 **You have to write** the following:

-1. Add `QueueFrontier` to the end of the `import` at the top of `degrees32.py`.
+1. Add `QueueFrontier` to the end of the `degrees32_lib import` at the top of `degrees32.py`.
 2. Add `Class QueueFrontier` to the end of `degrees32_lib.py`.
 Don't forget to specify from which class it is derived.
 3. Figure out which class method you need to override to make a stack act like a queue.
 4. Write that method using the `Maze` and `CitySqGrid` classes from class as a template.